jackyzha0/quartz/content/NeoVim.md

 ---

-Vim-fork focused on extensibility and usability.
+NeoVim is a Vim-fork focused on extensibility and usability.
+This is my short reference guide as I learn to use it.

+## Links

 [Dotfiles](https://github.com/semanticdata/dotfiles) – [Website](https://neovim.io/) – [Documentation](https://neovim.io/doc/)

+## Useful Commands

 **Sync from CLI** → `nvim --headless "+Lazy! sync" +qa`